mayasharma2110/Treat-Yourself/README.md

 * The edit product page will be similar to the add procut page and will be available to admin only, the only difference is that this will auto populate with the products current information and allow the admin to update any details.

+* The add review page will allow logged in users to add a review of a product.
+If a user has already reviewed this product they will be informed and prompted to edit their existing review.

+* The edit review page will allow logged in users to edit one of thier existing reviews.

+* The add rating page will allow logged in users to add a rating of a product (options 1 through 5).
+If a user has already rated this product they will be informed and prompted to edit their rated review.
+This data will feed into the products model rating, totalrating and numberofratings variables.

+* The edit rating page will allow logged in users to edit one of thier existing ratings.
+This data will feed into the products model rating, totalrating and numberofratings variables.

 ### Skeleton

 I used pen and paper to make the wireframes for this project.
-The website was designed to have 11 pages - Home, Login, Register, Logout, Products, Product detail, Bag, Checkout, Profile, Add product (admin only) and Edit product (admin only).
+The website was designed to have 16 pages - Home, Login, Register, Logout, Products, Product detail, Bag, Checkout, Checkout success, Profile, Add product (admin only), Edit product (admin only), Add review, Edit review, Add rating and Edit rating.

 #### Wireframes Navbar